-I request that the board transfer all shares attaching to the membership of ..... being shares numbered ..... in the co-operative, to me.
+I request that the board transfer all shares attaching to the membership of being shares numbered in the co-operative, to me.

-A. I intend to hold the shares subject to the deceased member's last will and testament/letters of administration and will notify the board of any proposal to transfer the shares to any beneficiary/ies OR

-B. I am also the beneficiary of the estate of the deceased member and I am aware of the requirements for active membership under the rules of the co-operative.
+- A. I intend to hold the shares subject to the deceased member's last will and testament/letters of administration and will notify the board of any proposal to transfer the shares to any beneficiary/ies OR - B. I am also the beneficiary of the estate of the deceased member and I am aware of the requirements for active membership under the rules of the co-operative.

-(Include any additional information to enable the board to consider whether the transferee is likely to be an active member of the co-operative.)
+(Include any additional information to enable the board t

+consider whether the transferee is likely to be an active member of the co-operative.)

+Dated

+Signed by

+Legal personal representative

+In the presence of witness.